The Significance of Water Baptism

 There really should be no issue at all with water baptism, once we believe then we obey the Lord and get baptised after which we receive the Holy Spirit.
 Because people have different views about water baptism I have written this which is an in depth study on water baptism.
 I hope it doesn’t confuse the issue even further.

 There are three baptisms that are significant for the new Christian.
 1/ We are baptized by the Holy Spirit into the body of Christ when we are born again.
-2/ We are baptized in water as a declaration that judgement has fallen on the “old man”, the part of us that was connected to Adam, and because we are baptized into the Name of Jesus, we are showing that we are in Christ Jesus, being partakers in His death, that we have been buried with Him by baptism, and just as we have been united with Him in the likeness of His death we also shall be in the likeness of his resurrection.
+2/ We are baptized in water as a declaration that judgement has fallen on the “old man”, (the part of us that was connected to Adam), and because we are baptized into the Name of Jesus, we are showing that we are in Christ Jesus, being partakers in His death, that we have been buried with Him by baptism, and just as we have been identified with Him in the likeness of His death we also shall be in the likeness of his resurrection.
 3/ We are baptized with the Holy Spirit and clothed with power in order to witness for Jesus.
 The first one happens automatically at our new birth however the next two depend on our obedience and desire.

 When a person is baptised in water they are showing that they are making a new start in life.
 It is the beginning of a new phase in their lives.
 In baptism we are identifying ourselves with Christ and preparing ourselves to receive the Holy Spirit.
-When we have repented and believed on Jesus we are baptised to show our separation from the world and our consecration to God.
+When we have repented and believed on Jesus we are baptised in water to show our separation from the world and our consecration to God.
 There are types in the Old Testament such as the Children of Israel passing through the Red Sea and Noah and the flood.
 I would also see the priest consecration ceremony as a type of the Christian baptism.

 W. E. Vine says, “The phrase in Matt.
 28:19, ‘baptizing them into the Name’, would indicate that the baptized person was closely bound to, or became the property of, the one into whose name he was baptized.”